 Lots of melty cheese and a simple sauce brings this chicken and pasta together for a tasty and satisfying family meal.
+Penne pasta is cooked before mixing it with chicken, garlic, creole seasoning, and a tasty cheese sauce.
 Artichokes and mushrooms add nutritional value and texture to the dish.

 The casserole makes a fantastic dinner with a Caesar salad or spring greens.
-Toast some garlic bread to go with the meal and enjoy!
+Toast some garlic bread or biscuits to go with the meal and enjoy!

 Click Play to See This Chicken, Cheese, and Penne Pasta Bake Recipe Come Together